international treaties on human rights and the death penalty:

 On 20 January 2015, Laos was reviewed under the Universal Periodic Review of the UN Human Rights Council.
 In its National Report, the Government informed that, in the process of creating a new Penal Code, the list of offenses subject to capital punishment under the current Penal Law will be revised to be in full compliance with Article 6 of the International Covenant on Civil and Political Rights.
 However, the Government said the country still needed to retain the death penalty as an exceptional measure with the objective of deterring and preventing the most serious criminal offences.
 Although Criminal Law provides for the death penalty Laos has practiced a moratorium on its use for many years, and every year the President of the Republic grants amnesties, sentence reductions or pardons to a large number of inmates, said the Government.

-On 19 December 2016, Laos again abstained on the Resolution for a Moratorium on the Use of the Death Penalty at the UN General Assembly.
-The death penalty in Laos is applied in cases of treason, espionage, terrorism, robbery, kidnapping, economic crimes and murder.
+On 17 December 2018, Laos again abstained on the Resolution for a Moratorium on the Use of the Death Penalty at the UN General Assembly.